zaphosting/docs/docs/gameserver-resourcelimit.md

 As explained at the beginning, the causes for this can be manifold.
 To analyze the problem, the first thing to do is to take a look at the server console.
 This should usually provide helpful information to narrow down the possible causes.
 To do this, click on the **Console** button of **Option 1**. ![](https://screensaver01.zap-hosting.com/index.php/s/g9N5D7aqTPwX2R7/preview)

-:::info
+:::info Unlock service
-This process unlocks your service again so that you can address the problem.
+Using **Option 1** will unlock your service again so that you can address the problem.
 Be aware that if the load is exceeded for a long time again, the service will be suspended again.
 Please actively try to address the problem and find solutions.
 :::